MicrosoftDocs/ATADocs/ATPDocs/deploy/prerequisites.md

 |**NetBIOS**        |UDP      |137 |Defender for Identity sensor|All devices on network|
 |**RDP**         <br><br>Only the first packet of **Client hello** queries the DNS server using reverse DNS lookup of the IP address (UDP 53)   |TCP      |3389 |Defender for Identity sensor|All devices on network|

 Additional ports are required to support multiple Active Directory forests.
-For more information, see [Prerequisites](multi-forest.md#prerequisites).
+For more information, see [Prerequisites for multiple forests](multi-forest.md#prerequisites).

 ### Dynamic memory requirements